The Marriage and Family Therapist: A Human Services Professional

 Average annual wages and approximate hourly wages for MFTs working in specific job categories and settings include:

-Employment and wages — overall and by specific job — vary from state to state, according to the U.S. Bureau of Labor Statistics May 2021 report on Occupational Employment and Wages.
-For example, New Jersey has one of the highest employment levels in this occupation and pays marriage and family therapists some of the highest average wages at $83,590 annually and $40.19 hourly.
-Other high-paying states include Hawaii, Rhode Island, Utah, Nevada, Georgia and Minnesota.
-On the other hand, states that report the lowest annual salaries for MFTs are Wisconsin, Tennessee, Alabama, Nebraska, West Virginia and New York, although some wages in New York metropolitan districts are closer to average.
+Employment and wages — overall and by specific job — vary from state to state, according to the U.S. Bureau of Labor Statistics May 2024 report on Occupational Employment and Wages.
+For example, Hawaii is home to 220 marriage and family therapists, and offers the highest average salary in the nation in this profession at $145,360 annually and $69.89 hourly.
+Other high-paying states include Connecticut, Oregon, New Jersey, Utah, and Maryland.
+On the other hand, states that report the lowest annual salaries for MFTs are Montana, Wisconsin, Tennessee, West Virginia, and South Dakota.

 Range of Salary by Degree Level